---library Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
+-h Print help text to standard output and exit. entry-point NAMI E Treat this top-level function as an entry point. library Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
 The module will contain a class of the same name as the Futhark source file with . fut removed.
-Objects of the class define one method per entry point in the Futhark program, with matching parameters and return value.

--o outfile Where to write the resulting binary.
-By default, if the source program is named

-'foo.fut', the binary will be named 'foo'.

---safe Ignore unsafe in program and perform safety checks unconditionally.

---server Generate a server-mode executable that reads commands from stdin.

--v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.

--W Do not print any warnings.

---Werror Treat warnings as errors.
+Objects of the class define one method per entry point in the Futhark program, with matching parameters and return value. -o outfile Where to write the resulting binary.
+By default, if the source program is named 'foo.fut', the binary will be named 'foo'. safe Ignore unsafe in program and perform safety checks unconditionally. server Generate a server-mode executable that reads commands from stdin. -v verbose Enable debugging output.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit. -W Do not print any warnings.
+Werror Treat warnings as errors.